BitGo/bitgo-cli/README.md

     removewallet        Remove a wallet from your account unspents            Show unspents in the wallet
     unspent             Same as above command
+    consolidate         Consolidate unspents in a wallet
-    sendtoaddress       Create and send a transaction
+    fanout              Fan out unspents in a wallet sendtoaddress       Create and send a transaction
     newkey              Create a new BIP32 keychain (client-side only) splitkeys           Create set of BIP32 keys, split into encrypted shares.